 Homemaking Doesn’t Take A Summer Break

-My kids and I pushed through the end-of-year homeschool apathy, and we are ready to enter our summer break.
+My kids and I pushed through the end-of-year homeschool apathy, and we have finally started our summer break.
 (I’m not the only one who just doesn’t feel like school anymore in May, right?)
-Typically, I struggle with motivation in the summer, but this year I am trying to remain focused.
-I need to remember, and maybe you do, that homemaking does not take a summer a break.
+I always struggle with motivation in the summer, and this year is no different.
+So, I am trying be purposeful with these few weeks and remain focused on what I want and need to do.
+Sure, school is out for summer, but homemaking does not take a summer break.

 I have homeschooled year-round in the past, but our family found a longer break in summer fits our lifestyle better.
 Nonetheless, it has come with its challenges.
 Boy, do I have intentions each summer for big things!
 By the time August hits, though, I look back and see a wasted summer.
 The kids spend the season being restless and bored.
 Meanwhile, I am idle and keep telling myself, “I’ll get to that next week.”
 This method would work perfectly if summer had endless weeks… The combination of my laziness and my children’s restlessness almost always leads to bickering between the kids and my constant annoyance with them.
 It’s no wonder I have detested summer for so many years.

-The practical consequences of my lack of focus, motivation, and follow-through on our summer breaks should be enough to make me approach the season differently.
+The practical consequences for my lack of focus, motivation, and follow-through on our summer breaks should be enough to make me approach the season differently.
 However, this would be underestimating just how lazy I can be.
-Recently, as I have been studying Biblical womanhood, I felt particularly convicted about how I treat our breaks from school.
+Recently, while studying biblical womanhood, I felt particularly convicted about how I treat our breaks from school.
 Taking a “recovery week” is one thing, but “recovery months” are just selfish.
-Here are some verses that convicted me.
+Below are some verses that convicted me to look at my summers in a new way.

 My time is limited.
 I don’t know how limited it is, but I am certain I have less time today than I did yesterday.
 So, what am I doing with the time God has given me?
 I am an expert time waster.
-Literally, I can spend every hour of my day being busy and accomplishing nothing.
+Literally, I can spend every hour of my day being busy while accomplishing nothing.
 Quite a talent!
+That’s not exactly a great use of the time I’ve been gifted, though.

 We are stewards of the time God gave us, and we ought to be thoughtful in how we use it.
-I shudder to think how many opportunities I have missed by “clocking out” when I felt overwhelmed.
-Just how many chances have I missed to honor Him, share the gospel, demonstrate the behavior of a godly wife and mother, or simply be an encouragement to someone because I was taking some “me time” again…for the 12th day in a row…the whole day?
+I shudder to think of how many opportunities I’ve neglected by “clocking out” when I felt overwhelmed.
+Just how many chances have I missed to honor Him, share the gospel, demonstrate the behavior of a godly wife and mother, or simply be an encouragement to someone because I was taking some “me time” again…for the 12th day in a row…the entire day?

-I am a housewife, therefore, a large part of my daily tasks include cooking, cleaning, and other home-related jobs.
-I agreed to this, and I am happy to do it.
-After I get into my common summer pattern of putting things off and feeling like I’m in survival mode, though, I stop doing my regular chores and duties.
+I am a homemaker, therefore, a large part of my daily tasks includes cooking, cleaning, and other home-related jobs.
+I agreed to this family dynamic, and I am happy to do it.
+After I get into my common summer pattern of putting things off and feeling like I’m in survival mode, though, I stop faithfully doing my regular chores and duties.
 Our house gets dustier and filled with random clutter.
 Additionally, dinner becomes my husband’s job, and breakfast is cold cereal more often than not.
 For my household, these changes reflect my laziness and lack of care and attention to my family.

 Verse 5 reminds us that we are to be “keepers of the home.”
 This doesn’t mean you can’t have a job or hobbies and interests.
 It does mean, however, that your first priority should be your home.
-If the other things in your life pull you away from home so much that the state of your home declines, then you might need to reprioritize some things.
-As for me, I tend to downgrade my role as a housewife because school is over.
+If the other things in your life pull your attention away so much that the state of your home declines, then you might need to reprioritize some things.
+As for me, I tend to downgrade my role as a homemaker because school is over.
 Like, somehow a break from school indicates I no longer have other work to do around the house, and my children don’t require any training from me for months.
+A recipe for disaster!

 The Proverbs 31 woman is one of those ultimate goal type females.
-Christian women are striving to be her, but I would rather tackle the challenge a little at a time.
+Christian women are striving to be just as she’s described, but I would rather tackle the challenge a little at a time.
 The first aspect of this woman that currently convicts me is in verse 15.
 She is an early riser.
 I want to stay up all night watching funny YouTube videos and sleep until nine in the morning, but that never plays out well for me or my household.
+And yet…

 We also see that the Proverbs 31 woman has prepared the food for her household.
 I do that, but I can be quite lazy about it in the summer.
-Sometimes I even rely on prepared foods with no nutritional value just so I don’t have to “deal with it.”
+Sometimes, I end up relying too much on prepared foods with no nutritional value just so I don’t have to “deal with it.”
+Of course, none of us feel well after too many days of that.

 Verse 27 informs us that the Proverbs 31 woman is not idle.
 She is a woman who labors throughout the day.
-I suspect, if she were a 21st century woman, that she would not spend as much time as me scrolling on her phone and looking for distractions.
-It’s just a guess.
+I suspect, if she were a 21st century woman, that she would not spend as much time as I do scrolling on her phone and looking for distractions.
+Of course, that’s just a guess.
 My body is practically imprinted into our couch by the end of summer.
-Would it be if I worked at home like it was, in fact, a job and a way to serve the Lord?
+Would I behave this way if I viewed being a homemaker as a job and a way to serve the Lord?

 Finally, verse 30 refers to this woman’s praiseworthy fear of the Lord.
 Everything she does is based on her relationship with and understanding of God.
 I have to look at my behavior and pattern of living in the summer break months and wonder how much does God come into play?
 What am I showing my children?
-The academic school year may be taking a break, but our education concerning God should never take one.
+The academic school year may be taking a break, but our spiritual walk should never take one.

 Practical Application